 Big data is still in its infancy.
 The future of big data analytics will likely bring the following:

-Big data costs will come down: As AI improves and more companies take advantage of big data’s opportunities, competition will increase and data storage and analysis costs will come down.
+Big data costs will decrease: As AI advances and more companies capitalize on big data opportunities, increased competition will drive down data storage and analysis costs.

-Big data will analyze more types of information: Words and numbers in databases and files comprise much of the data analyzed today.
+Big data will analyze a wider variety of information: Words and numbers in databases and files comprise much of the data analyzed today.
 However, ML and AI are improving at analyzing other data types, including videos, images and sounds.
 Analyzing more data types can help companies improve sales and service.
 For example, analyzing someone’s voice tone, volume and talking speed could help you better understand customer emotions and adapt service offerings.

-Big data will create better market predictions: By incorporating multiple data sources from the internet about economic forces and combining that with supplier information and customer data, companies can make more accurate supply chain predictions and improve purchasing, marketing and investment decisions.
+Big data will create better market predictions: By incorporating multiple data sources from the internet on economic forces and combining them with supplier information and customer data, companies can make more accurate supply chain predictions and improve purchasing, marketing and investment decisions.

 Big data will escalate security concerns: As big data becomes more common, company data and analysis will become targets of competitors and hackers.
-To protect this newly acquired asset, businesses and their third-party data storage and analytics companies must bolster their cybersecurity defenses.
+To protect these valuable assets, businesses and their third-party data storage and analytics providers must strengthen their cybersecurity plans.

 Big data and data analytics FAQs